tupuni/lexicon/CONTRIBUTING.md

 Each ***Lexicon*** entry should be illustrated with an associated figure in the [dedicated folder](https://github.com/tupuni/lexicon/blob/main/figures).

 1) Name your picture according to the unique identifier(s) in the related ***Lexicon*** entry - see the `Figures` column of [lexicon.csv](https://github.com/tupuni/lexicon/blob/main/lexicon.csv).
+> [!CAUTION]
-NB 1 : The figure file name and unique identifier should be created according to the following pattern : `entryname_referencecode.extension`
+> - The figure file name and unique identifier should be created according to the following pattern : `entryname_referencecode.extension`
 Example : `splitfracture_faivre2010_1.png`.
-NB 2 : Make sure the picture quality is sufficient (min 300 dpi).
+> - Make sure the picture quality is sufficient (min 300 dpi).
-*NB 3 : Accepted extensions are jpg, png, tiff ou pdf.
+> - Accepted extensions are jpg, png, tiff ou pdf.
 Please don't use proprietary formats such as .ai or .ps.

 2) Add your picture in the [**Figures** folder](https://github.com/tupuni/lexicon/blob/main/figures) using the **Upload** function.
 ![upload](archives/upload.png)